Book an Appointment

 In her spare time, you will likely find Jennifer at a field watching her children play sports, on one of the many fabulous running and biking trails in Kamloops, or camping lakeside with a book in hand.

-Alanna is a counsellor and educator based in the Kamloops region, situated on the traditional, unceded territory of the Secwépemc people.
+Alanna is a Registered Clinical Counsellor (RCC) and educator based in the Kamloops region, situated on the traditional, unceded territory of the Secwépemc people.
 With over eight years of experience as a secondary school teacher and additional work in recreational programs for younger children, Alanna brings a deep understanding of the developmental needs of youth ages 5–18.

 Alanna’s approach to working with young people is person-centered and grounded in the therapeutic relationship.
 She draws on attachment theory and principles of nervous system regulation to create a foundation of safety, trust, and connection.
 Whether in the classroom or counselling space, her focus is on helping youth make sense of experiences and emotions that may feel overwhelming or difficult to process.
 She brings curiosity, flexibility, and a strengths-based approach, honoring each young person’s lived experience.